 Current W&M Students

-Prospective students should register for History 490-01 (undergraduate level) or 590-01 (graduate level) as they would for any other Summer School course following the Registrar's instructions, available here.
+Students currently enrolled as William & Mary degree-seeking students may register for History 406-01 (undergraduate level) or 590-01 (graduate level) as they would for any other summer session course at William & Mary using Banner Self-Service.